 - Take notes of the time blocks where you find yourself most optimized for the work.

 Here is a quick survey to give you an idea of your chronotype.

 By rituals, I don’t mean lighting incense on your work desk.
 It’s just a way to add structure to your routine.
 While your routine keeps your work more controlled than everyday chaos, ritual helps to add a deeper meaning to it.

 You may not have an idea, but you subconsciously include 40% of your everyday actions as your long-term habits.
 But often, these habits pave the way for mental saturation or confusion.

 Rituals, however, shift your attention to where it’s required the most.
 It helps you develop new work ethics and a better way to approach mundane tasks.

 You might have seen people working from off locations, for instance, replying to mail or other trivial tasks while traveling.
 You may even choose to work from your productive zones.
-For example, some people find it more creative while working from the bedroom or a park.
+For example, some people find it more creative while working in the bedroom or in a park.